Veterans Memorial senior basketball players poised to take care of unfinished business

 SAN ANTONIO – Veterans Memorial senior basketball players Vivian Castro, Sahara Jones and Brenna Perez know each other so well that they pretty much can finish each other's sentences when they converse.

+Castro, Jones and Perez, who has signed with Incarnate Word, are four-year starters.
+Castro plays point guard, Jones is a forward and Perez a wing.

-"They're very close," Patriots coach Christina Camacho said Thursday.
+"They're very close," Camacho said.
 "It's been great to see them grow up."

 The Veterans Memorial program has grown up with the talented trio as well, advancing to the University Interscholastic League state tournament twice and regional finals three times.